By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this guide covering Fuerteventura airport accident claims.

 Whilst moving around the airport, many people will use the facilities to aid their travel experience.
 In many cases, this will include equipment such as lifts, escalators, and moving travellator floors.
 All of this equipment has been designed to create a more inclusive environment, particularly for those visiting the airport that are in wheelchairs or have physical disabilities.
 This equipment also provides a small amount of assistance to additional visitors that are moving around the airport, as it can alleviate the strains and struggles associated with heavy baggage.
 It also allows visitors to manoeuvre around the building and get from one location to another with ease.

 However, there are some unfortunate scenarios where Fuerteventura Airport facilities could result in an injury.
 For example, if a travellator is faulty or inadequately installed, there is a possibility it could malfunction.
 If that is the case, it might inflict an injury onto those using it.
+This could lead to Fuerteventura airport accident claims.

 As those of us who are fortunate enough to travel will know, there are various modes of transport at an airport that are consistently in motion.
 From the vehicles that manoeuvre luggage and refuel planes, to the shuttle buses moving crowds of people, there are various vehicles in action.
 Although most of these vehicles will be driven by careful operators, there are some circumstances where a collision could occur, such as a shuttle bus accident.
 If that is the case and you have been involved in an incident involving a Fuerteventura Airport transfer or Fuerteventura Airport bus, then you could have grounds to make a claim for compensation.